CrowdStrike/Cloud-AWS/state-manager/README.md

    You will be presented with a `CREATE_COMPLETE` message for the stack when the process has finished.
    ![State Manager CFT Deployment](images/state-manager-cft-deploy-complete.png)

 > It takes approximately 2 to 3 minutes to stand up this solution using CloudFormation.
-Immediately after deployment completes, the association is applied and all instances with the correct tag value combination will be processed for Falcon agent installation.
+Immediately after deployment completes, the Association is applied and all instances with the correct tag value combination will be processed for Falcon agent installation.

 ---

 ## Reviewing executions

 All executions, either scheduled or triggered, will be shown in the AWS Systems Manager Automation dashboard.
 You can access this dashboard in the AWS Console under **AWS Systems Manager** -> **Automation**.

 ![AWS Systems Manager Automation dashboard](images/systems-manager-automation-executions.png)